 The Secure Hybrid Composite Shipping Container is lighter than conventional containers and features intrusion and door opening detection capabilities.

-Georgia Tech Research Institute designed the security system for the container, featuring embedded sensors to detect intrusions, door opening sensors to monitor access to the container, and a communication system capable of reporting the security status from anywhere in the world.
-This technology is now in field trials toward commercialization.
+Georgia Tech Research Institute designed the security system for the container, featuring embedded sensors to detect intrusions, and door opening sensors to monitor access to the container.